onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 ![event](port-event.png)

-Make sure to take a note of the address.
+**Make sure to take a note of the address - you will need it for the next step**.
 If you want to verify the public key for this address, you can visit [flow-view-source](https://flow-view-source.com/).